 Table 30.
 Statistical Results from ANOVA and Permutation Tests for Tide Phase - Contemporary Only.
 (LEFT): The f-value and p-value reported under the ANOVA heading are the results from the ANOVA when run with non-zero S_v observations from the "20-m dataset". p-value < 0.05 indicates that there was a statistically significant difference in the mean of the S_v values by category within the explanatory variable.
 The ANOVA does not indicate between which set of means.
 When there are only two categories within the explanatory variable the two categories with statistically different means is self-evident.
 For explanatory variables with greater than two categories, finding the pairs of categories with and without statistical differences in the means can be found in the Tukey HSD results table.
 (RIGHT): The f-value threshold for the permutation test is reported as is the resulting p-value.
-For the 10,000 permutations of the observed S_v values randomly assigned to the categories within the explanatory variable, the p-value indicates that no resulting f-values were equal to or greater than that listed as f-value test.
-A p-value of 1e-4 indicates that no resulting ANOVA results are robust.
+For the 10,000 permutations of the observed S_v values randomly assigned to the categories within the explanatory variable, the p-value indicates the number of resulting p-values of equal or greater value than that listed as p-value test.
+A p-value of 1e-4 indicates that no resulting p-values were equal to or greater than the p-value results from the original ANOVA, providing confidence that the original ANOVA results are robust.

-ANOVA Permutation Test
+ANG OVA Permuta tion Test

 f-value p-value f-value test p-valu

-131.2 0.00 >= 131.2 1e-4
+131.2 131.2 0.00 >= 131.2 1e-4